-Interim Report on Families with Complex Needs and the Intersection of the Family Law and Child Protection Systems (terms 1 and 2)
+Interim Report on Families with Complex Needs and the Intersection of the Family Law and Child Protection Systems – Terms 1 & 2

-This interim report to the Attorney-General is focused on the first two terms of reference that address the prospect of having a streamlined, coherent and integrated approach to improve the overall safety of families and in particular children, while involved in the family law, child protection and family violence jurisdictions.
-The final report is due to the Attorney-General by 30 June 2016.
+The Interim Report to the Attorney-General focused on the first two terms of reference that address the prospect of having a streamlined, coherent and integrated approach to improve the overall safety of families and in particular children, while involved in the family law, child protection and family violence jurisdictions.
+The Interim Report was delivered to the Attorney-General on 30 June 2015.